 - 2 lbs of smoked pulled pork

-- Jeff's original barbecue sauce (purchase recipes here)
+- Optional – Jeff's barbecue sauce

-- Jeff's original rub (purchase recipes here)
+- Optional – Jeff's original rub

 You really have to just follow the recipes on the back of the box or bag for this since it may differ from brand to brand and depending on the exact type of noodles you purchase.